vp777/random-thoughts/Phishing Killer Recipe.md

 		 - Synchronously:
             - Create a rule on email gateway that will append (or prepend, i.e. domain) something unique like: "/sandbox-static-guid" in every link found in emails, essentially adding them a signature.
 Then if that signature is found in the proxy logs, it should be safe to assume that the session originated from an email.
             > Careful planning will be required before deployment.
 Other than modifying the email body (so breaking potential digital signatures), its functionality depends on the presence of a "collaborating" web gateway, which might not be always the case. (e.g. maybe when a user is connected through WiFi)
-			- sysmon/EDR, through process creation event (relevant fields: process image, parent process image, process arguments)
+			- Specifically for Windows, monitor the [process creation event](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4688).
+When a link from an email is clicked, a new process of the default internet browser will be created and the url will be passed as an argument.
             > Ok, almost synchronous, but to the point that allow us to reap most of the benefits of synchronous monitoring.
-It will also take some effort to set up sysmon in case is not already installed/configured.
+            >
+            > It should be noted that the process creation event logging is disabled by default as well as the logging of command line arguments.
+Both should be enabled to have this going.
+One limitation is that the parent process image is not included in the logs (just its pid), so it would be hard to tell for example when a link was clicked through outlook.
+            > Finally, a word of caution, the logging of command line arguments could reveal sensitive information in some instances.
+            >
+            > An alternative solution without any of the shortcomings described above is to configure sysmon.
+The only drawback is the effort that would take to set it up at the beginning.
      - With asynchronous email link monitoring:
 		 - Create a correlation rule using the new proxy field, phishy, and pop an alert when its domain is found within an email.
 		 - Create a correlation rule based on the navigation to resources (e.g. compressed files, documents) from the web gateway when the domain matches one from an email. (medium false-positive, can be calibrated)